Darxo/Hardened/README.md

 ### Injuries

+- All temporary Injuries with an Injury Threshold of 25% now have an Injury Threshold of 20%
 - Injuries now require 2 Medicine Supplies per day (up from 1)
 - Injuries now have a 50% chance to improve each day when you have no remaining Medicine Supplies (up from 0%)
 - **Collapsed Lung** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**